-Amazon can already send you anything you might want for your house.
+Amazon can already send you anything you might want for your house or the folks living in it.
 Now, it will send you a backyard house to fill with stuff as well.
 The Allwood Solvalla Garden House is a bit small to live in full time, but if you have 172 square feet of empty outdoor space in your backyard it would make a great backyard guest house, playhouse, pool house, or (behind your) home office.
 Fine, you can call it a “man cave” or “she shed” if you’d like.

 The Solvalla has a sloped roof that’s eight feet, eight inches in the front and six-and-a-half feet in the rear.
 It’s a little more than nine feet deep and 18 feet wide and is split into two sections.
 One section has solid walls on two sides and floor-to-ceiling windows in the front; the other has slatted walls and is open in the front to form an outdoor space.

 A versatile building that you can order on Amazon and build in your own backyard.